CODE OF ETHICS

 DicusC-01 Oct@1500.jpg

 The Code of Ethics for the Society of American Foresters (SAF) well describes the ethical stewardship of natural resources and serves as the inspiration and cornerstone of AFE’s Code of Ethics.
 Our adaptation of SAF’s Code of Ethics emphasizes the same principles, with a fire ecology and management context.
 Used with permission.
-AFE's latest updates were made in June 2016.
+AFE's latest updates were made in August 2024.

 Preamble

-The purpose of this Code of Ethics is to protect and serve society by inspiring, guiding, and governing members in the conduct of their professional lives.
-Compliance with the code demonstrates members’ respect for the land and their commitment to the long-term management of ecosystems, and ensures just and honorable professional and human relationships, mutual confidence and respect, and competent service to society.
+We protect and serve society by inspiring, guiding, and governing members in the conduct of their professional lives.
+Our compliance with this code demonstrates our deep connection with landscapes, our respect for the land and its people, and our commitment to the long-term management of ecosystems.
+It also ensures just and honorable professional and human relationships, mutual respect, and competent service to society.

 Principles and Pledges